emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 .. note:: *SDL_image* has also been added to ports, use it with ``-s USE_SDL_IMAGE=2``.
 To see a list of all available ports, run ``emcc --show-ports``.

-.. note:: Emscripten also has support for older SDL1, which is built in.
+.. note:: Emscripten also has support for older SDL1, which is built-in.
 If you do not specify SDL2 as in the command above, then SDL1 is linked in and the SDL1 include paths are used.
 SDL1 has support for *sdl-config*, which is present in `system/bin <https://github.com/kripken/emscripten/blob/master/system/bin/sdl-config>`_.
 Using the native *sdl-config* may result in compilation or missing-symbol errors.
 You will need to modify the build system to look for files in **emscripten/system** or **emscripten/system/bin** in order to use the Emscripten *sdl-config*.

 Adding more ports
 -----------------